The Principal Dev – Masterclass for Tech Leads

 [!NOTE] If you omit the explicit parameter bindings, the generator will describe them as "query" parameters by default.

-4. Expose the Swagger/OpenAPI JSON document endpoint(s) using one of following methods:
+Then, expose the OpenAPI JSON document endpoint(s) using one of following methods:

 // Your own endpoints go here, and then...